chapel-lang/chapel/doc/rst/language/spec/arrays.rst

 Array Comparison
 ----------------

-Arrays are promoted, so the result of the equality operators is an array of booleans.
+With arrays, the equality operator (i.e. ==) is promoted, so the result is an array of booleans.
 To get a single result use the ``equals`` method instead.

 .. code-block:: chapel